 The Process of 360 Degree Feedback

 The process of 360 degree feedback differs from company to company.
-Different companies should create their own processes to use the 360-degree model, however, there is a basic process that can be followed.
-This process can work as a guideline for HR managers to get a complete process about an employee.
+Different companies should create their own processes to use the 360-degree model, however, there is a basic process that can be followed and also, This process can work as a guideline for HR managers to get a complete process about an employee.

 1. Administering The Survey